B-MEntor: cross-institutional London-wide mentoring scheme for academic and research staff from Black and Minority Ethnic (BME) backgrounds

 Why is there a scheme just for BME staff?

-BME staff are significantly under represented at senior levels in all three institutions and this scheme will help address these inequalities by:
+BME staff are significantly under represented at senior levels in all four institutions and this scheme will help address these inequalities by:

 - Ensuring staff from BME backgrounds are supported to reach their potential

 - Helping to advance the careers of BME staff sharing information outside the usual networks and encouraging applications for promotion to senior positions

 - Reducing feelings of isolation for staff who do not work in ethnically diverse areas